ainglese-dev/DEVASC-notes/notes/2_Understanding_and_Using_APIs/04_Explain_Common_HTTP_Response_Codes_Associated_With_Rest_APIs.md

 The server cannot or will not process the request due to malformed request, request too large, etc.

+Check the request syntax and/or querystring parameters.

 ### 401: Unauthorized

-The request requires authentication that has either not been provided or for which invalid credentials have been provided.
+The requested resource requires authentication that has either not been provided or for which invalid credentials have been provided.

+Verify a suitable Authorization header field is being supplied; if so, verify the credentials are correct.

 ### 403: Forbidden

 The request is valid, however the server is refusing to take action.
 Usually related to permissions issues either with the authenticated user or file permissions on the server.

+Credentials are correct; do not re-attempt until API user permissions have been adjusted on the server side.

 ### 404: Not Found

 The requested resource could not be found but may be available in the future.
 Subsequent requests by the client are permissible.

+Check the API documentation for any updates to the resources URI.

+### 415: Unsupported Media Type

+The `Content-Type` provided in the request does cannot be processed by the API.

+Check the API's documentation to verify you're not e.g. sending JSON to an API that only supports XML.

 ### 418: I'm a Teapot